 - The formation of an alkaline (pH greater that 7.0) urine from the diet or urease producing bacteria will cause the struvite crystals to precipitate out of solution and begin the formation of a urolith.

 This is the second most prevalent type of urolith after struvite, making up around 30-50% of the uroliths we diagnose, especially in male dogs of all species except Dalmatians.
 They come in two versions; the monohydrate and the dihydrate.
-Sometimes the two are found together, sometimes they are found with other uroliths like calcium phosphate, struvite, or ammonia urate.
+Sometimes the two are found together, sometimes they are found with other uroliths like calcium phosphate, struvite, or ammonia irate.
+They show up well on a radiograph.

 Several predisposing factors work together to increase the chance of this urolith forming: